artnc/personal-website/src/blog/_posts/2016-12-26-elixir-nodejs.md

 ### BEAM

 BEAM is also known as the Erlang Virtual Machine (EVM).
 It's the platform that Elixir runs on, similar to how Chrome's V8 engine is what powers Node.js.
-A better comparison would be to Java's JVM, which now supports a variety of languages other than the one for which it was originally created.
-Elixir tutorials often rave about BEAM, but as with V8 and the JVM, you can mostly ignore it while you're starting out.
+A better comparison would be to Java's JVM, which now supports a variety of languages other than Java.

 ### OTP

-I initially thought OTP ("Open Telecom Platform") was basically just Erlang's standard library.
-Its full name isn't exactly enlightening.
-Now I think of OTP as only the parts of Erlang's stdlib that deal with [concurrency](http://elixir-lang.org/getting-started/processes.html).
-The actor model of concurrency is a central but huge topic native to BEAM languages, so I won't cover it any further.
+I initially thought OTP ("Open Telecom Platform") was just an incredibly fancy name for Erlang's standard library.
+Now I think of OTP as the subset of Erlang's stdlib that facilitates the [actor model](http://www.brianstorti.com/the-actor-model/) of concurrency.
+People sometimes refer to Erlang as "Erlang/OTP" because the actor model is such a big deal---it's what BEAM was built for.

 ### Mix